sagnikmitra/Face-Detection-OpenCV-Streamlit/README.md

 ```

 #### Deploying
-+ Then just like before you run after adding to your repo you can push to heroku to deploy by
++ Then just like before you run after adding to your repository you can push to heroku to deploy by
 ```bash
 git push heroku master
 ```